Infotainment & Telematics

 Nie, Liu, Du (Tencent Keen Security Lab), Black Hat USA 2017 [1]

-This was the first public end-to-end remote chain against a Tesla, targeting the Model S P85/P75 on firmware v7.1.
-Tesla received disclosure nine months earlier and pushed an OTA patch within ten days, introducing code signing that did not previously exist.
+Tencent's Keen Security Lab put together the first public end-to-end remote chain against a Tesla, targeting the Model S P85/P75 on firmware v7.1.
+Tesla had the disclosure nine months before the talk and pushed an OTA patch within ten days, adding code signing that had not existed before.

-Entry was through the QtWebKit browser on the CID.
-Two bugs chained: a type-confusion in JSArray::sort() and a DOM memory disclosure (CVE-2011-3928) gave browser sandbox RCE.
-Kernel privilege escalation via CVE-2013-6282 against the unpatched Linux 2.6.36 on the Nvidia Tegra SoC bypassed AppArmor.
-Adjacent systems provided lateral movement: the IC accepted root SSH from the CID, the Parrot module had anonymous Telnet on port 23, and the Gateway ECU's UDP diagnostic service was gated by a static hardcoded token (1q3e5t7u).
-The Gateway accepted boot.img updates with only a CRC32 check, allowing full firmware replacement; the team used this to enable CAN injection at any speed.
-Physical effects included forcing the ESP/ABS module into programming mode, disabling power-assisted braking and steering.
-Tesla's response included Linux 4.4.35, stricter AppArmor profiles, and ECU firmware code signing.
+The way in was the QtWebKit browser on the CID.
+Two bugs chained together for browser sandbox RCE: a type-confusion in JSArray::sort() and a DOM memory disclosure (CVE-2011-3928).
+Kernel privilege escalation then came through CVE-2013-6282 against the unpatched Linux 2.6.36 on the Nvidia Tegra SoC, bypassing AppArmor.
+The surrounding systems handed the researchers lateral movement: the IC accepted root SSH from the CID, the Parrot module ran anonymous Telnet on port 23, and the Gateway ECU's UDP diagnostic service was gated only by a static hardcoded token (1q3e5t7u).
+The Gateway also accepted boot.img updates behind nothing more than a CRC32 check, so the team replaced the firmware wholesale and used that to enable CAN injection at any speed.
+On the physical side, they forced the ESP/ABS module into programming mode, disabling power-assisted braking and steering.
+Tesla's response shipped Linux 4.4.35, stricter AppArmor profiles, and ECU firmware code signing.

 Exploiting Wi-Fi Stack on Tesla Model S